-16.9 Judiciary Timeline and Process (including Submission)
+15.9 Judiciary Timeline and Process (including Submission)

-For further information and detail, please see the regional 'Code of Conduct and Judicial Process', available at the request from Competition Administration.
+For further information and detail, please see the regional 'Code of Conduct and Judicial Process':

-- 16.9.1 It is important that teams in all grades maintain playing standards.
-These standards exist to ensure high quality and enjoyment of the game for all players and supporters. - 16.9.2 For any dispute or complaint received any individual, club, umpire, match official or any other interested party concerning these By-laws or the Code of Conduct (for NCA see 15.9.3) on a Saturday or Sunday match, the procedure is as follows (for all midweek matches all disputes must be submitted within 48 hours of the event):
+- 15.9.1 It is important that teams in all grades maintain playing standards.
+These standards exist to ensure high quality and enjoyment of the game for all. - 15.9.2 For any submission concerning these By-laws or the Code of Conduct (for NCA see 15.9.3) on a Saturday or Sunday match, the guideline procedure is as follows (disputes for all midweek matches should be submitted within 48 hours of the event):

-Day Time Detail Monday Before 12:00pm • The dispute or complaint shall be emailed to the CA. The submission must include alleged detail and alleged rule breach. following any match from the immediate weekend round (either Saturday or Sunday) Before 5:00pm CA shall immediately identify and communicate a copy of the dispute or complaint to the 'other parties' (both individual/s and club/s), including which rules have been allegedly breached.
+Day Time Detail Monday following any match Before 12:00pm • The dispute or complaint shall be emailed to the CA. The submission must include alleged detail and alleged rule breach. from the immediate weekend round (either Saturday or Sunday) Before 5:00pm CA shall immediately identify and communicate a copy of the dispute or complaint to the 'other parties' (both individual/s and club/s), including which rules have been allegedly breached.
 Where official umpires were appointed to the fixture, umpires response will be sought and recorded.
 Player umpire response will not be sought.
 CA shall inform the necessary parties as delegated by the DA Board of the total number of disputes/complaints received from the weekend and the total number of Level 4 allegations.
 All Level 4 allegations if disputed must be offered a judiciary hearing to be held within 72 hours (Please note if no disputes/complaints are received, then no communication will be actioned).
 Wednesday Before 04:00pm 'Other parties' shall have the right to reply in writing to the CA DA Board appoint adjudicators to each Level 4 dispute/complaint, which may impose any penalty as deemed appropriate including debarring a player, team or club from participating in matches conducted by the DA Board for any length of time, forfeiture of points whether for the match in question or otherwise, or a monetary fine.
-Before 05:00pm CA will communicate to the DA Boards or relevant judiciary parties all Level 1 decisions and sanctions.
+Thursday Before 05:00pm CA will communicate to the DA Boards or relevant judiciary parties all Level 1 decisions and sanctions.
 CA will communicate to the Judiciary panel all full reports for Level 2-4 adjudication, inclusive of 'Party 1 & Party 2' as well as official umpire responses.
 CA will communicate to all parties involved with a Level 4 allegation the time and venue of the Judiciary hearing.
 The Judiciary will determine who will attend the hearing and may additionally request attendance of the initiator of the report an official club representative (preferably an observer of the incident) the player/s reported any other persons thought fit to preserve the course of a fair and just hearing.
-Thursday All judiciary hearings will be complete and any resulting rule breaches and imposed sanction agreed.
-Friday Before 11:00am Before 01:00pm Level 4: Adjudicators will inform CA of the final decision and confirm any sanction to be imposed.
+Thursday Defere All judiciary hearings will be complete and any resulting rule breaches and imposed sanction agreed.
+Friday Before 11:00am • Level 4: Adjudicators will inform CA of the final decision and confirm any sanction to be imposed.
 There shall be no right of appeal.
-CA will formally communicate the agreed decision within 24 hours (which may or may not include a sanction) to the necessary parties involved in the dispute/complaint.
+Before 01:00pm • CA will formally communicate the agreed decision within 24 hours (which may or may not include a sanction) to the necessary parties involved in the dispute/complaint.
 Only the immediate parties of the dispute/complaint will be informed, no other additional parties.